richardmin/CS118-Proj1/README.txt

 Note that web-client only supports things with content-length; it will break horribly if the header is not received (chunked data streams are not supported)
+The web-client-1_1 assumes that you are only connecting to one website (for all the parallel connections) which it accepts through the same header .